Ripdiegozz/animeflix-backend/README.md

-# Animeflix API
+# 🦊💻 Animeflix API

-This project provides an API built with Bun, Elysiajs, and Consumet.ts to offer data and streaming links for anime and manga.
+This project provides an API built with Bun, Elysiajs, and Consumet.ts to offer data and streaming/reading links for anime and manga.

 ## Getting Started 🚀